Optymyze helps data giant increase agility and accuracy

 for Sarbanes-Oxley compliance

-including automated missing-transaction queries
+including automated queries

-replacing inefficient manual processing
+replacing manual data processing

-Through steady growth – including several mergers – over its nearly two centuries of existence, a publicly traded data and analytics company had blossomed into a globe-spanning firm, serving 90% of the Fortune 500 with insightful and incisive business data.
+Through steady growth – including several mergers – over its nearly two centuries of existence, a publicly-traded data and analytics company had blossomed into a globe-spanning firm, serving 90% of the Fortune 500 with insightful and incisive business data.